 Production

 Biff comes with a script (server-setup.sh) for setting up an Ubuntu server.
 It's been tested on DigitalOcean.
-You can of course deploy Biff anywhere that can run a JVM—but if you're happy with the defaults then you can simply follow these steps (for example screenshots, see the tutorial):
+You can deploy Biff anywhere that can run a JVM, but if you're happy with the defaults then you can simply follow these steps (for example screenshots, see the tutorial):

-3. Edit config.edn and set :biff.tasks/server to the domain you'd like to use for your app.
+3. Edit config.env and set DOMAIN to the domain you'd like to use for your app.
 For now we'll assume you're using example.com.
-Also update :biff/base-url.
-If you use main instead of master as your default branch, update :biff.tasks/deploy-cmd.
+(If you haven't run clj -M:dev dev yet, config.env won't exist.
+You can create it with clj -M:dev generate-config.)

 4. Set an A record on example.com that points to your Ubuntu server.